dbein/dbein.github.io/index.md

 In August 2015, I joined California State University, Fullerton, as assistant professor in the Department of Computer Science.

 I authored eight book chapters, 20 journals, 60 research and survey papers.
-I have received a DURIP grant from AFOSR on Cognitive Autonomous Systems.
+I have received a DURIP grant from AFOSR on Cognitive Autonomous Systems, a NIST grant for Summer Undegraduate Research, and I am co-PI for an NSF grant on advancing undergraduate research.
-I am the associate editor for two journals and Academic Editor for the British Journal of Mathematics and Computer Science.
+I am the associate editor for two journals and Academic Editor for the Journal of Advances in Mathematics and Computer Science (former name: British Journal of Mathematics and Computer Science).

 I am the general co-chair for
-[__ITNG 2018__](http://www.itng.info/): 15th International Conference on
+[__ITNG 2019__](http://www.itng.info/): 16th International Conference on
 Information Technology: New Generations.
 I served as a publicity chair, committee member on many conferences and workshops and was the reviewer for numerous conferences and journals.

-I am the poster chair for
+I am the poster co-chair for
-[__ITNG 2018__](http://www.itng.info): 15th International Conference on
-Information Technology: New Generations.
+[__ITNG 2019__](http://www.itng.info): 16th International Conference on Information Technology: New Generations.
 Call for posters and poster submission <a href="{{ site.baseurl }}/posterITNG">here</a>.